CivicTechAtlanta/asset-map/README.md

 This is a map of South Downtown Atlanta, created for [CodeAcross](http://www.codeforamerica.org/events/codeacross-2015/).
+Soon, the map will have a home on [southdowntown.org](http://www.southdowntown.org/).

 ##Data and sources: